Corrected generalized cross-validation for finite ensembles of penalized estimators: Asymptotic analysis for ridge ensembles

-\begin{remark}[Model selection] The ensemble ridge predictors involve three key parameters: the ridge penalty $\lambda$, the subsample size $k$, and the ensemble size $M$.
-The problems of model selection of ridge ensembles over the subsample size $k$ and the ensemble size $M$ have already been discussed by \citet{patil2022bagging,du2023extrapolated}.
+\begin{remark}[Model selection] The ensemble ridge predictors involve three key parameters: the ridge penalty parameter $\lambda$, the subsample size $k$, and the ensemble size $M$.
+Questions related to the selection of the model of ridge ensembles over the subsample size $k$ and the ensemble size $M$ have already been discussed by \citet{patil2022bagging,du2023extrapolated}.
 Tuning over $M$ is relatively easy because the risk is decreasing in $M$ \citep{patil2022bagging}.
-As a consequence of \Cref{prop:correct-gcv}, the tuned risk using the corrected GCV estimator converges to the oracle optimal risk in a grid of ridge penalties used to fit the ensemble.
-In other words, the optimality of the data-dependent model selection can be guaranteed. \end{remark}
+For tuning over $\lambda$, \Cref{prop:correct-gcv} implies that the tuned risk using the corrected GCV estimator converges to the optimal risk in a grid of ridge penalties used to fit the ensemble.
+In other words, the optimality of the data-dependent model selection can be guaranteed by the corrected GCV estimators. \end{remark}

-\begin{remark}[Non-asymptotic versus asymptotic analyses] When restricted to ridge estimators, the asymptotic analysis presented in the current section reveals a few benefits compared to the finite-sample analysis in \Cref{sec:finite-sample-analysis}.
-Firstly, the asymptotic analysis in the current section relaxes the assumptions on the data-generating process.
-More specifically, no explicit response-feature model is needed, except the bounded moment assumptions and feature structure as assumed in \Cref{asm:model,asm:feat}.
-Secondly, the consistency provided in the current section does not require strong convexity as in \Cref{assu:penalty}.
-It also applies to the ridgeless ensembles when $\lambda = 0 $, in which case, the base predictor reduces to the minimum $\ell_2$-norm least squares.
+\begin{remark}[Non-asymptotic versus asymptotic analyses] When restricted to ridge estimators, the asymptotic analysis presented in the current section reveals some benefits compared to the finite-sample analysis in \Cref{sec:finite-sample-analysis}.
+First, the asymptotic analysis in the current section relaxes the assumptions on the data-generating process.
+More specifically, no explicit response-feature model is needed, except for the bounded moment assumptions and the feature structure assumed in \Cref{asm:model,asm:feat}.
+Second, the consistency provided in the current section does not require strong convexity as in \Cref{assu:penalty}.
+It also applies to the ridgeless ensembles when $\lambda = 0 $, in which case the base predictor reduces to the minimum $\ell_2$-norm least squares.
 Last but not least, the asymptotic analysis enables the uniformity over $\lambda \in [0,\infty]$. \end{remark}